tmns/greek-conjugator/README.md

 # Greek Verb Conjugator

-A simple app that conjugates Greek verbs for you.
-Built with the help of Elm.
+A simple app I built to help myself learn some Elm fundamentals.
+It conjugates common Greek verbs in present and future tense.

-Under heavy construction!